absindx/SNES-TestRoms/SA1RamProtectionTest/README.md

   BW-RAM Protection's `BWPA` is a register for the SNES CPU, but it also affects the SA-1 protection area.
 * TEST ID : 145-162
   It seems that the unmapped area on the SA-1 side returns the old data bus value. (similar to PPU open bus...?)
+  (Probably) The initial value is an undefined value for a cold boot, and the previous value for a momentary power off or reset button.
   Macro `%SetSa1Databus()` sets the bus to any value.
   Since the details are still unknown, I plan to create another test ROM.

+### TODO

+It may be a bug in the test program or unexplained behavior.

+* Test system
+  It may randomly get stuck during testing or the test may fail.
+  Missing the IRQ from SA-1 to SNES CPU?
+  I don't have any statistics, but it often happened when I turned it off for a few seconds and then started it up.
+* TEST ID : 211, 213, 215
+  Even if SA-1 is stopped with CWEN=1, will writing to BW-RAM with SWEN=0 be protected.
+  Has it been reset at some point?
+  (From the behavior of TEST ID : 35, 38)
+* TEST ID : 221
+  SA-1 I-RAM Protection after reset returns protection status $00.
+  Has it been reset at some point?

 ## For automated testing